-To keep this pancake recipe simple I decided to use water and bananas to create a banana milk.
-This eliminates the need of a non-dairy milk instantly making these an allergy friendly breakfast.
+To keep this pancake recipe simple I used water and bananas to create a banana milk.
+This eliminated the need for a plant-based milk, which instantly makes them a dairy free breakfast option.

 How to make Banana Milk

 Banana Milk is one of the easiest non-dairy milks to make.
-It only takes 2 simple ingredients—
+It only takes 2 simple ingredients: Bananas and Water!

-Toss them both in the blender for about 30 seconds.
-That’s it!
+Toss them both in the blender for about 30 seconds and you've got homemade banana milk!

-Now let’s whip up some pancakes with that homemade banana milk!
+Now let's whip up some banana pancakes with your banana milk!